Yarragon

 Yarragon has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Five projects identified by AreaSearch may influence the area's performance: The Range Estate, Trafalgar Road Network Repairs, Trafalgar Structure Plan, and Gippsland Odyssey Trail (Trafalgar Section).
-These are detailed below as they are likely most relevant.
+Five projects identified by AreaSearch are expected to influence the local area's performance: The Range Estate, Trafalgar Road Network Repairs, Trafalgar Structure Plan, and Gippsland Odyssey Trail (Trafalgar Section).
+These projects are considered most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.